Explore our 2021 courses

 If there is an error with the length or conditions of your visa and you applied for your visa from inside the UK OR you did not report an error on your BRP within the 10 days as required by, you will need to submit an administrative review request in order for it to be corrected.
 Once you receive your new BRP provide it to the Tier 4 Compliance team so that we can update our records.

 If your BRP is lost, stolen or damaged while you are in the UK

 You will need to report the loss to the police and ask them for a reference number.
 You must also report the loss/theft to UKVI via their online reporting form.
 You must then apply for a replacement BRP using the BRP (RC) form.
 You will need to apply within three months if it was lost/stolen.

 If you fail to apply within the 3 months deadline you can be fined up to £1,00 and made to leave the UK.
 UKVI advises that it could take up to eight weeks for an application to be processed unless you use their expedited services.

-The application to replace your BRP is quite straightforward, however if you have any questions about the Tier 4 Compliance application form, you can email us.
+The application to replace your BRP is quite straightforward, however, if you have any questions about the application process please email us.